What types of business insurance does an electrical contractor need?

 Contractor tools and equipment insurance

-Contractor tools and equipment insurance pays to replace or repair movable tools that are accidentally damaged, stolen or lost.
+Contractor tools and equipment insurance pays to replace or repair movable tools that are damaged, stolen or lost.
 Some insurance policies also cover tools and equipment rented for specific electrical projects.

 Professional liability insurance